Global economic outlook darkens: WEF report

 Almost three-quarters of the 50 economists in the community believe a global recession is at least somewhat likely, reiterating sentiments expressed by the World Bank last week.

-While there are expectations of improvement in the Chinese economy in 2023, this contrasts with that for the US.
+While there are expectations of improvement in the Chinese economy in 2023, this contrasts with that for the United States.
 More than 60 per cent of those polled expect moderate growth or better in the US in 2022, but less than half are as optimistic for 2023.

 Rising inflation is cutting into hopes for growth.

-Except for China and the Mena region, inflation is likely to persist for the remainder of 2022, although it might moderate in 2023, says the report released late on Wednesday in Geneva.
+Except for China and the Mena region, inflation is likely to persist for the rest of 2022, although it might moderate in 2023, according to the report released late on Wednesday in Geneva.

 In its estimate, global gross domestic product growth would slow to 0.5 per cent in 2023 - a 0.4 per cent contraction in per capita growth, meeting the technical definition of a global recession.